-Rare Disease Day® 2013
+Rare Disease Day 2017

-What is DebRA of America?
+What is debra of America?

-The Dystrophic Epidermolysis Bullosa Research Association of America (DebRA), was founded over 30 years ago in New York City and is the only national nonprofit organization dedicated to funding research and providing supportive services and programs for those with Epidermolysis Bullosa (EB) —The Worst Disease You've Never Heard Of.™ Some of the programs and services we provide are; wound care supplies shipped directly to patients, an EB Nurse Educator, education, new family packages, and money for research towards finding a cure for EB.
+The Dystrophic Epidermolysis Bullosa Research Association of America (debra of America), was founded over 30 years ago in New York City and is the only national nonprofit organization dedicated to funding research and providing supportive services and programs for those with Epidermolysis Bullosa (EB) —The Worst Disease You've Never Heard Of.™ Some of the programs and services we provide are: wound care supplies shipped directly to patients, an EB Nurse Educator, education, new family packages, and money for research towards finding a cure for EB.
 There is currently no cure, and the research is on-going.
 Treatment is supportive and includes daily wound care, bandaging, and pain management.
 For more information, click here.

 What is EB?